jsparv4/python-scripts/csl/README.md

 ## Pitfalls

 - Make sure your range is copied to the clipboard before you run the script.
 - No need to try to copy the output to the clipboard.
-This is handled automatically by the script :)
+This is handled automatically by the script.
+- Only ranges from a single column, such as A1:A28 or C2:C17, give the intended result.